 General contraindications include hypersensitivity.

-Preexisting conditions that should be assessed for and treated when glucocorticoids are to be instituted include:
+Preexisting conditions that should be assessed for and treated when starting glucocorticoids include:

-Before initiating long-term systemic glucocorticoid therapy, a thorough history and physical examination should be performed to assess for risk factors or pre-existing conditions that may potentially be exacerbated by glucocorticoid therapy, such as above.
+Before initiating long-term systemic glucocorticoid therapy, the clinician should perform a thorough history and physical examination to assess for risk factors or preexisting conditions that may potentially be exacerbated by glucocorticoid therapy, such as above.

 Baseline measures of body weight, height, blood pressure, BMD (bone mineral density) via DEXA scan, and ophthalmological examination should be obtained along with laboratory assessments that include a complete blood count (CBC), blood glucose values (Fasting blood sugar, 2-hour OGTT, Hb1Ac), and lipid profile (LDL-C, HDL-C, TC, non-HDL-C, TG).
-In children, nutritional and pubertal status should also be examined.
+In children, the clinician should also examine nutritional and pubertal status.

 Assessment of Bone Health

 American College of Rheumatology has published specific guidelines addressing this issue to help prevent and manage GiOp.

 The HPA axis should undergo assessment if the patient has received systemic corticosteroids for more than two consecutive weeks or more than three cumulative weeks in the last six months or if the patient has persistent symptoms of adrenal suppression.
 Screening is by measuring early morning salivary cortisol after tapering off the dose of cortisol.
 If morning cortisol is normal, but the patient has symptoms of adrenal suppression, perform a low-dose ACTH stimulation test to confirm the diagnosis.
 Consider endocrinology referral for confirmation of diagnosis.